What is in this leaflet

 High Blood Pressure (Hypertension):

-For the treatment of high blood pressure, the usual starting dose is one 5mg tablet each day.
+For the treatment of high blood pressure, the usual starting dose is one 5mg tablet once daily.
 Your doctor may start you on a lower dose of NEBILET.

 Chronic Heart Failure: